2E0PGS/2E0PGS.github.io/music/audio-setup.md

 Aiwa SX NV-150 "twin duct three way bass reflex speaker system"

 Decent speakers with a strong bass.
-Suprising quality when I have compared them to much more expensive kevlar speakers.
+Surprising quality when I have compared them to much more expensive kevlar speakers.
 However I would still like to upgraded them at some point.

 ### Amplifier